Hyphen/hyphen-openfeature-swift/README.md

 | `User.Name`       | string                         | No       | Name of the user |
 | `User.CustomAttributes` | Dictionary<string, object>  | No       | Custom attributes specific to the user |

-## Contributing
-We welcome contributions to this project!
-If you'd like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
-Whether it's reporting issues, suggesting new features, or submitting pull requests, your help is greatly appreciated!

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for full details.